buzz-language/buzz/README.md

     - LSP (in progress)
     - Debugger and DAP (planned)
     - [TextMate syntax](https://github.com/buzz-language/code)
+- JIT compilation (in progress, activate by building buzz with `-Djit`)

 ## Progress

-We're not far from completing [milestone 0.1.0](https://github.com/buzz-language/buzz/milestone/1).
-As writing buzz code is the best way of finding bugs, we implement a lot of features of the [next](https://github.com/buzz-language/buzz/milestone/2) [milestones](https://github.com/buzz-language/buzz/milestone/3) too.
+I'm not far from completing [milestone 0.1.0](https://github.com/buzz-language/buzz/milestone/1).
+As writing buzz code is the best way of finding bugs, I also implement a lot of features of the [next](https://github.com/buzz-language/buzz/milestone/2) [milestones](https://github.com/buzz-language/buzz/milestone/3) too.
+I recently got sidetracked a bit and started implementing the JIT compiler with LLVM.

 ## How to build

 ### Requirements
-- Since this is built with Zig, you should be able to build buzz on a wide variety of architectures even though this has only be tested on x86/M1.
+- Since this is built with Zig, you should be able to build buzz on a wide variety of architectures even though this has only been tested on x86/M1.
 - Linux or macOS (not much work is needed to make it work on [Windows](https://github.com/buzz-language/buzz/issues/74))
 - libpcre (not libpcre2)
 - libc
 - [mimalloc](https://github.com/microsoft/mimalloc) (can be turned off by building buzz with `-Duse_mimalloc=false`)
-- LLVM 15.0.6 (for the coming soon JIT compiler)
+- LLVM 15.0.6+: you can set the environment variable `LLVM_PATH` if zig can't find it on its own
 - zig master

 ### Steps
-1. Clone project: `git clone https://github.com/buzz-language/buzz <buzz_dir>`
+1. Clone the project: `git clone https://github.com/buzz-language/buzz <buzz_dir>`
 2. Checkout submodules: `git submodule update --init`
 3. Add to your shell rc:
 ```bash